 Orthodontic treatment is a special type of dentistry concerned with correcting the position of crooked teeth, to enhance your smile and your face.
 Orthodontics is more than cosmetic dental treatment.
-It can improve biting and chewing, reduced tooth wear and improved cleansing of teeth, as well as a big boost to your self-confidence.
+It can improve biting, chewing and breathing, reduced tooth wear and improved cleansing of teeth, as well as a big boost to your self-confidence.

 Those days are gone when a metal band with a bracket was placed around each tooth.
 You can now choose from brackets that are clear or metallic, and in some cases, the colour of your appliance.
 Wires are far less noticeable, and the latest materials are designed to move teeth faster with more comfort.
 Today, any age is a great age to wear braces!